Ashutosh9909/Ashutosh9909/README.md

 - 🔭 I’m currently working on [Designing a Fault-Tolerant Web Application: Building a Highly Available 3-Tier Architecture] 💻

-- 🌱 I’m currently learning NGINX, MySQL, Ansible and Kubernetes
+- 🌱 I’m currently learning Apache, NGINX, MySQL and Kubernetes

 - ❓ Ask me about anything related to AWS Cloud Services and related technologies